zowe/docs-site/docs/extend/extend-apiml/api-mediation-message-service.md

 - Message `text` - a description of the issue

-The following example shows the message definition
+The following example shows the message definition.

 **Example:**

 ```yaml
 messages:
     - key: org.zowe.sample.apiservice.{TYPE}.greeting.empty